How to Automate Customer Service for Real Results

 How Do We Keep It Human?

-A few practical ways to do that:
+Here are a few practical ways to do that:

 • Use Natural Language: Ditch the corporate jargon.
 Write your scripts to sound like a helpful person, not a user manual.

 • Acknowledge How They Feel: If your tool uses sentiment analysis, it can often pick up on frustration.
-A script like, "I'm sorry you're running into trouble with this, let me get a human to help you right away," can completely change the tone of an interaction.
+A simple script like, "I'm sorry you're running into trouble with this, let me get a human to help you right away," can completely change the tone of an interaction.

 The goal of automation isn’t to fool customers into thinking they're talking to a person.
 It’s to give them a fast, effective answer for simple problems, with a seamless escape hatch to a human expert when things get complicated.